-If you've lived in more than one home, you've probably gained many pieces of mismatched furniture throughout the years.
-Because furniture isn't cheap, you've probably tried to make it work with various decor pieces, only to sometimes fail.
-Let's see whether or not your furniture truly needs to match your decor.
+If you've lived in different homes, you've probably collected furniture that doesn't quite match.
+Furniture is an investment, so you've likely tried to make it work with different decor pieces, sometimes with less-than-great results.
+Let's explore whether your furniture really has to perfectly match your decor.

 Exploring The Age-Old Dilemma: Must My Furniture Always Match My Decor?

 If you haven't realized that your decor and furniture need to go hand in hand, it's no wonder you're struggling.
 Focusing on just one aspect won't lead to a successful design.
 Even the most beautiful paint or wallpaper won't look right if your furniture doesn't fit the style.
 Ever seen a fancy antique chair in a room with a wolf and moon tapestry?
 It can look pretty strange.
 If you love your furniture, you need to find colors, fixtures, and finishes that go well with it.
 Think about both your decor and furnishings at the same time.
 That's how you create a strong connection between them and keep your room looking great.

 Think about couples who seem perfect for each other in every way.
 They bring out the best in each other effortlessly.
 That's what you want your furniture to do with your decor.
 Let's say your decor has an industrial vibe with exposed brick walls and natural wood floors.
 You should pick furniture that goes along with these features.
 Our suggestion?
 Stick with natural and neutral materials when you can.
 Maybe consider something like the these nesting tables from Montgomery's furniture stores.
 They have a simple design and are made of aluminum, which would match well with natural decor elements.

 They Help Each Other Reach Their Goals